 Here is my list of the five best VPNs to access US Netflix in Norway.

-The ExpressVPN service works at high speed.
-This is important because many VPNs can slow down your connection to a point where it isn’t fast enough to watch uninterrupted video streams.
-ExpressVPN is fast enough to stream HD video from Netflix USA to Norway.
-You will also be able to get into ABC, CBS, and NBC from Norway and also US subscription services such as HBO Go, MLB, and YouTube TV.
-The company has a server presence in 94 countries, so you will also be able to access free video streaming services in other countries, such as the BBC iPlayer.
+ExpressVPN is adept at accessing Netflix US from anywhere, including Norway and is fast enough to stream HD video.
+You’ll also be able to access ABC, CBS, and NBC from Norway, as well as US subscription services such as HBO Go, MLB, and YouTube TV.
+ExpressVPN has a server presence in 94 countries, so you will also be able to access free video streaming services in other countries, such as the BBC iPlayer.

 Privacy features include a no logs policy and strong encryption on all connections.
 A kill switch in the apps stops other software from giving away your real location by connecting to the internet without the VPN being active.
 A private DNS system protects the address lookup process that your browser has to follow in order to get the internet address of the sites that you ask for.